vrunge/gfpop/README.tex.md

 %\VignetteIndexEntry{An Introduction to gfpop}
 -->

 DANGER : code broken in October in preparation for big update!
+The new implementation makes possible the use of non-gaussian cost functions.

 # gfpop Vignette